rtdarwin/muQhttpd/README.md

 ## 1. Supported Features

+- [x] handle HTTP request line & HTTP resonse line, HTTP headers are ommited(including Conetent-Length and Conetent-Type)
 - [x] HTTP GET to distribute static web resources(.html, .js, .css, .jpg etc)
+- [ ] HTTP GET or POST to execute cgi in `/cgi-bin` path
 - [ ] others

 ## 2. Build

+muQhttpd is supposed to be build in a Linux environment, because it contains several linux-specific features.

 Run the command below with a POSIX-compatible shell.